Дефіцит ніацину

 Pellagra is characterized by skin, mucous membrane, central nervous system, and gastrointestinal symptoms.
 Advanced pellagra can cause a symmetric photosensitive rash, stomatitis, glossitis, diarrhea, and mental aberrations.
 Symptoms may appear alone or in combination.

 Skin symptoms include several types of lesions, which are usually bilaterally symmetric.
-The distribution of lesions—at pressure points or sun-exposed skin—is more pathognomonic than the form of the lesions.
+The distribution of lesions—at pressure points or on sun-exposed skin—is more pathognomonic than the form of the lesions.
 Lesions can develop in a glovelike distribution on the hands (pellagrous glove) or in a boot-shaped distribution on the feet and legs (pellagrous boot).
 Sunlight causes Casal necklace and butterfly-shaped lesions on the face.

 Шкірні прояви пелагри